YadaSamim/YadaSamim/README.md

-- 👋 Hi there, welcome to my GitHub profile [@YaldaSamim](https://github.com/y-samim).
+- 👋 Hi there, welcome to my GitHub profile[@Yalda Samim](https://github.com/y-samim).
 - 👀 I’m interested in creating websites, presenting Computing Platforms and Art.
 - 🌱 I’m currently learning how to write code well at Powercoders coding academy.
 - 💞️ I’m looking to collaborate on achieving any organization project goals by applying my capabilities.